nubank/clj-github-app/README.md

 Includes:

-* [Webhook payload signature checker] with secure comparison.
+* [Webhook payload signature checker][webhook-signatures] with [secure comparison](https://github.com/weavejester/crypto-equality).
 * API client with HTTP connection pool.
-* Access token manager with caching ([Authenticating with GitHub Apps] is tricky)
+* Access token manager with caching ([Authenticating with GitHub Apps] is tricky).

 ## Usage

 ### Checking webhook signatures

+When implementing a webhook handler, it is recommended to check the webhook request signature before processing it.
+Please read the [official documentation][webhook-signatures] first.

 Imagine you have a webhook handler: